Natural extensions of unimodal maps: virtual sphere homeomorphisms and prime ends of basin boundaries: Introduction

+\begin{thm*} Let $\{f_t\}$ be a family of unimodal maps satisfying the assumptions of Convention~\ref{conv:unimodal}.
+Then the prime ends of the Barge-Martin attractor of~$f_t$ in the sphere satisfy the following. \begin{enumerate}[(a)] \item If $f_t$ is of \emph{irrational type}, then the set of non-trivial prime ends is a Cantor set.
+These non-trivial prime ends are of the second kind, with impression the whole attractor.

+\item If $f_t$ is of \emph{rational endpoint type} with height~$m/n$, then there are exactly~$n$ non-trivial prime ends, which are of the second kind, with impression the whole attractor.

+\item If $f_t$ is of \emph{rational interior type} with height~$m/n$, then there are exactly~$n$ non-trivial prime ends, whose impressions are the whole attractor.
+These are of the third kind (the principal set is also the whole attractor), unless $f_t$ belongs to a particular renormalization window at the start of the $m/n$ height interval, in which case they are of the fourth kind.

-\item The number of components of accessible points of the attractor is similarly infinite (countably many intervals and uncountably many points) when the height is irrational, and equal to~$n$ when $q(f_t)=m/n$.
+\item If $f_t$ is of \emph{rational type} with height~$m/n$ then the attractor has~$n$ components of accessible points; while if~$f_t$ is of \emph{irrational type} then the attractor has infinitely many components of accessible points (countably many intervals and uncountably many points). \end{enumerate} \end{thm*}

-\item The exceptional fibers of the semi-conjugacies to the homeomorphisms in the second family depend on the height: they are Cantor sets when the height is irrational, countable or a countable union of intervals in the rational endpoint case, and have cardinality~$n$ in the rational interior case with height~$m/n$. \end{itemize} From a computational point of view, the height algorithm of~\cite{HS} allows one to calculate $q(f_t)$ from the kneading sequence of~$f_t$ in the case where it is rational, and to approximate it arbitrarily closely in the irrational case.

-Figure~\ref{fig:1001110} shows an approximation of the inverse limit of a tent map~$f_t$ of slope~$t$, whose kneading sequence has height~$1/3$, embedded in the sphere.
-There are three infinite `tunnels', corresponding to the three non-trivial prime ends, which become stepwise narrower and narrower as they probe deeper and deeper into the inverse limit.
-The natural extension stretches by a factor~$t$ in the horizontal direction, contracts by a factor~$1/t$ in the vertical direction, and bends the image around as dictated by~$f_t$ (see for example Figure~\ref{fig:outside}): thus the three tunnels are permuted by the action.
-The intersection with a typical vertical arc is a Cantor set, and the semi-conjugacy to a sphere homeomorphism can be visualized (although not quite accurately) as collapsing each complementary segment of each such arc to a point and then ``sewing up'' the outside boundary as dictated by the dynamics.
-It should be emphasized that this figure barely scratches the surface of the complexities of inverse limits of unimodal maps, particularly those which arise when the critical orbit is dense.
+For the example of Figure~\ref{fig:1001110}, which depicts the inverse limit of a tent map~$f_t$ of rational interior type with height~$1/3$, there are three infinite ``tunnels'', corresponding to the three non-trivial prime ends, which become stepwise narrower and narrower as they probe deeper and deeper into the inverse limit.
+The natural extension stretches by a factor~$t$ in the horizontal direction, contracts by a factor~$1/t$ in the vertical direction, and bends the image around as dictated by~$f_t$ (see for example Figure~\ref{fig:outside}): thus the three tunnels are permuted by the action, and so are the three non-trivial prime ends, with rotation number~$1/3$ equal to the height.
+By comparison, Figure~\ref{fig:height2_7} depicts an example of rational interior type with height~$2/7$, where there are seven infinite tunnels which are permuted with rotation number~$2/7$; and Figure~\ref{fig:rhe1_3} depicts an example of rational endpoint type with height~$1/3$: here there are infinitely many tunnels into the inverse limit, but all of them are finite.